kehlynch/flask-heroku-example/README.md

 # Basic Flask App on Heroku

 ## Setup
-Create an account on Heroku, install the command line tools and login from the command line (`heroku login`) Have a look at the [Heroku Docs](https://devcenter.heroku.com/start) for help
+Create an account on Heroku, install the command line tools and login from the command line (`heroku login`).
+Have a look at the [Heroku Docs](https://devcenter.heroku.com/start) for help.

 ## To Run
 ```